 Masa Cakes with Spicy Slaw (Pupusas con Curtido)

-These stuffed corn-masa cakes are the national dish of El Salvador.
+These stuffed corn-masa cakes are the national dish of El Salvador—combined with a spicy vegetable slaw, they make a great appetizer or vegetarian main dish.